 return root

-Another approach is to use preorder traversal.
-This is a bit more concise and can be more efficient in terms of space.
+Another effective approach is to use a preorder traversal along with null markers.
+This method can be more space-efficient in some cases.

 class TreeNode: